Phenotypes of RIL and GWAS population

 Transcriptome analysis by RNA sequencing

-In order to study the transcriptome response of indica rice to high temperature in the seedling stage, independent of the above genomic analysis, two heat-resistant (HR) varieties and two heat-sensitive (HS) varieties were selected for ribonucleic acid sequencing (RNA_seq) analysis.
+In order to study the transcriptome response of indica rice to high temperature in the seedling stage, two heat-resistant (HR) varieties and two heat-sensitive (HS) varieties were selected for RNA_seq analysis.
 The PCA results showed a difference between the heat-resistant group and the heat-sensitive group (Fig. 6a).
-After comparing the gene expression between the heat-resistant groups and the heat-sensitive groups, it was determined that a total of 529 genes were differentially expressed in the four groups (Fig. 6c), and it was considered that there were key genes responding to high temperature stress in rice seedling.
+After comparing the gene expression between the heat-resistant groups and the heat-sensitive groups, it was determined that a total of 529 genes were differential expression in the four groups (Fig. 6c), and it was considered that there were key genes responding to high temperature stress in rice seedling.
 Kyoto encyclopedia of genes and genomes (KEGG) analysis was performed on 529 differential expressed genes (DEGs).
-The results showed that 75 DEGs were significantly enriched in pathways such as metabolic pathways, pyruvate metabolism, starch and sucrose metabolism (Table S4).
-OsCML4, which is enriched in the mitogen-activated protein kinase (MAPK) signaling pathway-plant pathway, has been shown to improve the rice tolerance by removing reactive oxygen species and inducing other stress related genes in a form independent of ABA Survival rate.
+The results showed that 75 DEGs were significantly enriched in pathways such as metabolic pathways, pyruvate metabolism, starch and sucrose metabolism (Table S5).
+OsCML4, which is enriched in the mitogen-activated protein kinase (MAPK) signaling pathway-plant pathway, has been shown to improve the rice tolerance by removing reactive oxygen species and inducing other stress related genes in a form independent of ABA survival rate.
 This indicates that there are genes in DEGs genes that can respond to high temperature stress for subsequent research.
-Further, we identified LOC_Os01g09450, LOC_Os03g59040 and LOC_Os12g42980 in the GWAS candidate intervals qSR_ind1-1,qSR_ind3-9, and qSR_ind12-7, respectively.
-The three genes were located in the KEGG pathway in Plant hormone signal transduction, Metabolic pathways, and Cysteine and methionine metabolism pathways, and the expression of LOC_Os03g59040 was confirmed to be related to the stomatal conductance of rice.
+Further, we identified LOC_Os01g09450, LOC_Os03g59040 and LOC_Os12g42980 in the GWAS candidated intervals qSR_ind1-1, qSR_ind3-9, and qSR_ind12-7, respectively.
+The three genes were located in the KEGG pathway in plant hormone signal transduction, metabolic pathways, and cysteine and methionine metabolism pathways, and the expression of LOC_Os03g59040 was confirmed to be related to the stomatal conductance of rice.
 We conclude that LOC_Os01g09450, LOC_Os03g59040 and LOC_Os12g42980 could be used as candidate genes for rice seedlings in response to high temperature stress.
 Based on the gene ontology (GO) enrichment analysis, most genes were enriched in the oxidation reduction, oxidoreductase activity, transmembrane transport and others (Fig. 6b).
 We focused on the 44 genes enriched in oxidation reduction and oxidation activity activities.
 Among the 44 genes identified, there are 10 down-regulated genes and 22 up-regulated genes (Fig. 6d, f).
 After a comparison with these genes and the intervals obtained in GWAS, it was found that LOC_Os02g12890 was located on the qSR_ind2-1 for survival rate.
 It was suggested that LOC_Os02g12890 could be the candidate gene which may respond to high temperature stress in the rice seedling stage and directly affect the heat tolerance of rice seedlings.

-Based on the transcriptome data and the enriched results, we randomly selected 10 genes for qRT-PCR detection.
-In the differential gene analysis of different groups, the FPKM and qRT-PCR results of each of the 10 genes have the same trend (Fig. 7), which proves that the transcriptome sequencing results are accurate.
+Based on the transcriptome data and the enriched results, we randomly selected 10 genes for quantitative real-time PCR (qRT-PCR) detection.
+In the differential gene analysis of different groups, the fragment per kilobase million (FPKM) and qRT-PCR results of each of the 10 genes have the same trend (Fig. 7 and S5), which proves that the transcriptome sequencing results are accurate.